 Myu-U Pagoda Myo Thar Village

 Situated one hour South West of Mandalay lies Myu-U Pagoda in the village of Myo Thar.
-The area on which the main temple with numerous pagodas and cetis stand is quite large, and a little of the beaten track.
+The area on which the main temple has numerous smaller pagodas and cetis surrounding it, the area is quite large, and a little off the beaten track.
 Not hundred percent sure if I have named this pagoda correctly due to communication problems.

 Some of these young boys will become ordained monks and others will follow different paths.